 Choose Your Cruising Adventure.
-Venture out passing cotton and peanut fields, while figuring out what are the historical structures. or cruise the shores along the Gulf of Mexico for unforgotten landscapes.
+Venture out on the back roads passing cotton and peanut fields, while figuring out what are the historical structures.
+Cruise the shores along the Gulf of Mexico for unforgotten scenic landscapes.
 Fill up the tank and hit the road.